CJUM-FM: The original CJUM, 1975–80

-The station originally began broadcasting at 101.1 FM 6 a.n, October 27, 1975.
+The station originally began broadcasting at 101.1 FM 6 a.m, October 27, 1975.
 CJUM-FM was one of the two first campus radio stations ever granted a broadcast licence in Canada, the other being Carleton University's CKCU-FM.
 However, the station faced financial difficulties, and closed down in June 1980.
 The original station signed off the air with Bruce Springsteen's "Born to Run".
 One reason the station closed down was due to the high cost of a BBM subscription.

 Many of the staff and volunteers at CJUM-FM during this early period went on to successful careers in commercial and public broadcasting, including Steve Baidwan, Shelia Baptie, Rick Carter, Liz Clayton, Reid Dickie, Andy Frost, Marty Gold (Goldstein), Dale MacIntyre, Hugh Malcolmson, Howard Mandshein, Roman Onafrychuk, John Quinn, Chris Reichardt, Ron Robinson, and Les Siemieniuk.
 At the time, CJUM-FM was renowned also for quality programming produced and hosted by local jazz aficionados—including its two hours of "Morning Jazz" every Monday through Friday—featuring the eclectic selections of such knowledgeable hosts as Raymond Alexander, Maury (Maurice) Bay, Danny Carroll, Neal Kimelman, Bill Mudge, and Kristen Templin, establishing the campus & community station as the "go-to" spot on the dial for Winnipeggers seeking jazz programs on the radio.

+Besides successful morning jazz programming, CJUM-FM hosted what was probably the most popular evening radio show in Winnipeg called "Time Space and Dream Machine" which offered an eclectic mix of underground and fusion music, as well as pop and rock, often featuring Canadian indie bands.
+Every night, every cab driver in Winnipeg was tuned to this show.
+On the other side of the spectrum CJUM-FM broadcast a successful classical music show called "Polifonie" hosted by Canadian composer Peter Allen, who at that time was a student in the School of Music at the U of M. "Polifonie" included the traditional classical repertoire, often featuring various local artists recorded by Peter Allen in live concert situations, as well as progressive avante garde and experimental music from internationally acclaimed 20th century composers.